Bob Odenkirk: 1987–1999: Saturday Night Live and Mr. Show

-Early 2000s: After Mr. Show
+2000–2008: After Mr. Show

 Odenkirk starred in numerous television shows and some films.
-He has written and produced many TV pilots, including The Big Wide World of Carl Laemke and David's Situation, but none have made it to air or been picked up as a series.
+He has written and produced many TV pilots, including The Big Wide World of Carl Laemke and David's Situation, but most didn't make it to air and none were picked up as a series.
 In 2003, Odenkirk directed Melvin Goes to Dinner and played the role of Keith.
 The film received positive reviews from critics and won the Audience Award at the SXSW Film and Music Festival.
-It was later self-released in five cities, then distributed on DVD by Sundance.

 In 2004, Odenkirk received an unsolicited package including the work of Tim Heidecker and Eric Wareheim.
 Inspired by their unique voice, he connected with them and helped them develop a semi-animated show for Adult Swim called Tom Goes to the Mayor.
 He assisted Tim and Eric with the development of their second series, Tim and Eric Awesome Show, Great Job.
-He had several small featuring roles on TV shows, including Everybody Loves Raymond, Dr. Katz, Professional Therapist, NewsRadio, Just Shoot Me!, Joey, Curb Your Enthusiasm, Arrested Development, Entourage, Weeds, and How I Met Your Mother.
+He had several small featuring roles on TV shows, including Everybody Loves Raymond, Dr. Katz, Professional Therapist, NewsRadio, Just Shoot Me!, Joey, Curb Your Enthusiasm (Season 1, Episode 3), Arrested Development, Entourage, Weeds, and How I Met Your Mother.

 Odenkirk was considered for the role of Michael Scott in the pilot of The Office, a role that ultimately went to Steve Carell.
 Odenkirk finally guested in the final season of The Office as a Philadelphia manager strongly reminiscent of Michael Scott.
 In 2006, Odenkirk directed Let's Go to Prison, which was written by Thomas Lennon and Robert Ben Garant, and starred Will Arnett, Dax Shepard and Chi McBride.
 The film received a 12% "All Critics" score from the website Rotten Tomatoes and had a total box office gross of a little more than US$4.6 million.
 The following year Odenkirk directed The Brothers Solomon, written by Will Forte and starring Forte, Will Arnett and Kristen Wiig.
 The film received a 15% "All Critics" score from Rotten Tomatoes and had a total box office gross of approximately $1 million.